 Usually, this means that people will downplay news that isn’t congruent with their preconceptions and gravitate toward news that agrees with their biases.
 This is evident in the increasingly partisan media consumption in the era of new media.

-Cognitive Dissonance is a concept that was first developed by the American psychologist Leon Festinger ( 1919-1989).
+Cognitive Dissonance is a concept that was first developed by the American psychologist Leon Festinger ( 1919-1989) – read some cognitive dissonance examples here.

 6. Cultivation Theory